andy8radshaw/sei-project-one/README.md

 # Bugs:
-- currently the computer has basic intelligence.
+- Currently the computer has basic intelligence.
 It will check if its previous shot was a hit and if so, take its next shot around that cell. however, if it then misses it will take its next shot at random.
 Idealy I would like the computer, once it has made a hit, to have the intelligence to completely sink the ship in all directions before moving on to its next random shot.
-- Throughout the build of the project there were a number of bugs experienced. however, by keeping the mindset to create a simple game and trying not to over-complicate things as well as spending lots of time testing has helped me iron out all smaller bugs and create a simple and fun game
+- Throughout the build of the project there were a number of bugs experienced. however, by keeping the mindset to create a simple game and trying not to over-complicate things as well as spending lots of time testing has helped me iron out all smaller bugs and create a simple and fun game.

 # Wins and Blockers